michelpereira/awesome-games-of-coding/readme.md

 # Games of Coding [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of games that teach you a programming language
+> A curated list of games that teach you a programming language.

 ## Contents